GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 * Which SW interfaces are necessary?
 * Which interface partners does a HW item have?
 * Which interface partners does a SW item have?
-## Presentation
-The following artifacts support the modeling activities:
-A) For each identified context a physical context interface IBD is used to identify the physical interfaces, the item flows that are exchanged on that interface and related documentation.
-B) A physical context interface table provides a list of all the defined external interfaces and the applicable documentation
-* context element kind (environment / external entity / physical user)
-* context element role name
-* port name and reference to port type
-* reference to context element type

-C) A context interface table is used to define the applicable standards, protocols and formats for the item flows exchanged via the identified interfaces.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * Connector [UML_Standard_Profile]